chenriksson/openedx-azure-fullstack/README.md

 This template deploys the Open edX full stack on Ubuntu.
 A default server-vars.yml is saved to */edx/app/edx_ansible*.

-Connect to the virtual machine with SSH: `ssh {adminUsername}@{dnsNameForPublicIP}.cloudapp.azure.com`.
+Connect to the virtual machine with SSH: `ssh {adminUsername}@{dnsNameForPublicIP}.{region}.cloudapp.azure.com`.
 Installation log can be found under */var/log/azure*.

 You can learn more about Open edX and fullstack here:
 - [Open edX](https://open.edx.org)
 - [Running FullStack](https://openedx.atlassian.net/wiki/display/OpenOPS/Running+Fullstack)
 - [Source Code](https://github.com/edx/edx-platform)

+*Note that this template uses a different license than the [Open edX](https://github.com/edx/edx-platform/blob/master/LICENSE) platform.*